BTCTaras/kristscape/README.md

 # kristscape
-The ComputerCraft web browser that works across servers
+The ComputerCraft web browser that works across servers.